scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 closed.
 So no bar food, but my friends who came brought some other good stuff that we all ate together.

+### Day 255

+No soylent today since I was hanging out with friends who are visiting

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/